lexemlang/lexem/specification/modules.md

 import("https://github.com/lexemlang/")
 ```

-> **Note**: it is not necessary to write the extension of the file, due to if it is not present, the compiler will try to get first a `.lasm` and then a `.lxm` file if the previous is not present.
+> **Note**: it is not necessary to write the extension of the file because if it is not present, the compiler will try to get a `.lxm` file for that name.

 ### Github files imports